tumblr/tumblr.php/README.md

 ### Authentication

-On client, you can use two authentication levels:
+This client allows you to use one of these authentication levels:

 - API key
 - OAuth

-With the API key, the simplest one, you just need to set the client with you Consumer Key, provided by [Tumblr API](https://www.tumblr.com/oauth/apps), like this
+Using API key, the simplest one, you just need to set the client with you Consumer Key, provided by [Tumblr API](https://www.tumblr.com/oauth/apps), like this
 ``` php
 $client = new Tumblr\API\Client($consumerKey);
 ```